Seeed-Studio/Seeed_Arduino_RoundDisplay/README.md

 # Seeed Studio Round Display for XIAO
 ## Introduction

 An Arduino graphics library based on LVGL, specifically designed for [Seeed Studio Round Display for XIAO](https://www.seeedstudio.com/Seeed-Studio-Round-Display-for-XIAO-p-5638.html).
-Wiki for this product can be found [here](https://wiki.seeedstudio.com/using_lvgl_and_tft_on_round_display/).
+Wiki for this product can be found [here](https://wiki.seeedstudio.com/using_lvgl_and_tft_on_round_display/).The dependent TFT_eSPI library is [here](https://github.com/Seeed-Projects/SeeedStudio_TFT_eSPI).

 ## Depends